 When blog posts are written on popular topics, they can drive a lot of traffic back to your website.
 The additional traffic, even to a single page, can improve your overall search engine rankings and help more people find you online.

 For example, a local San Diego hair salon owner had one of her staff members write a blog post on “The Difference Between Ombre and Balayage.”
-Since this was a popular topic at the time, the post quickly found itself at the top of the search results.
+Since this was a popular topic, the post quickly reached the top of the search results.
 As a result, that SINGLE BLOG POST brought massive amounts of traffic to the site.
-The hair salon’s website moved from the third page to the first page of the Google search results.
+The hair salon’s website moved from the third to the first page of the Google search results.

 Blogs Position You as an Expert

-Blogs provide an easy platform where you can share your expertise and provide immense value for your audience.
-If your website visitors are wondering if you actually know what you’re talking about, all they have to do is visit your blog to find multiple posts on the topic in question.
+Blogs provide an accessible platform where you can share your expertise and provide immense value for your audience.
+If your website visitors are wondering if you know what you’re talking about, all they have to do is visit your blog to find multiple posts on the topic in question.

-With all these great reasons to have a blog on your site, why would you possibly not want one?
+With all these great reasons to have a blog on your site, why would you not want one?
 Believe it or not, blogging isn’t necessary for everyone.
-The truth is, there ARE reasons why it isn’t necessarily a good idea to start a blog for your business right now.
+There ARE reasons why it isn’t necessarily a good idea to start a blog for your business right now.

 When You Should NOT Have a Blog